dmgordon25-web/CRM_MASTER/docs/DEV_SETUP.md

 app URL or set `localStorage.SAFE` to `'1'` in the browser console.
 SAFE mode still loads CORE modules and the interactive shell so you can inspect the app without patch side effects.

+Router patterns are precompiled with escaping so malformed dynamic segments fall back safely.